mynamecharlesrothbaum/SpotOn-GroundControlApplication/README.md

 The SpotOn ground control application is an in-progress project that is built on top of chobitsfan's [MiniGroundControl](https://github.com/chobitsfan/MiniGroundControl/blob/master/README.md).
 It is tailored to be a UAV surveying tool which allows users to select locations on an integrated map and direct a quadcopter with a laser-gimbal attachment over those spots.

-This project uses [osmdroid](https://github.com/osmdroid/osmdroid) to integrate [Open Street Map](https://www.openstreetmap.org/about).
+This project also uses [osmdroid](https://github.com/osmdroid/osmdroid) to integrate [Open Street Map](https://www.openstreetmap.org/about).

 ### Features
 * Added buttons and functionality for some important controls: